Contract Review & Project Planning

 CDARA: The Pre-Suit Notice of Claim Process

-When a homeowner asserts a construction defect claim against a construction professional, the Construction Defect Action Reform Act (CDARA, C.R.S. §§ 13-20-801 to 13-20-808) requires a specific pre-suit Notice of Claim procedure before a lawsuit can be filed.
+When a homeowner asserts a construction defect claim against a construction professional, the Construction Defect Action Reform Act (CDARA, C.R.S. § 13-20-801 et seq.) requires a specific pre-suit Notice of Claim procedure before suit can be filed.
 The notice triggers an inspection window and an opportunity for the builder to propose repairs or a monetary settlement.
-These statutory requirements apply regardless of how the underlying contract characterizes the relationship, so contract drafting and dispute strategy both have to account for CDARA from day one.
+These statutory requirements apply regardless of how the contract characterizes the relationship, so contract drafting and dispute strategy both have to account for CDARA from day one.

 Time Limits That Cannot Be Contracted Away